Skip to Content

 Day 2 facilities

-Food and drink: There are no shops along the route but there’s a tea room and farm shop at Hayles Fruit Farm where you can get paninis, salads, pies and omelettes.
+Food and drink: There are no shops along the route, but the Orchard Kitchen café and farm shop at Hayles Fruit Farm serves all-day breakfasts, toasties and frittatas.
 Winchcombe has plenty of places to eat and drink including the Lion Inn and Plaisterers Arms pubs.
-There’s also Wesley House restaurant and wine bar for something more upscale, or Honey Bea’s Café for afternoon tea.
+There’s also 5 North Street restaurant for something more upscale, or The Old Bakery Coffee & Wine Bar.

-Toilets: The only toilet facilities along the route on day 2 are customer toilets at Hayles Fruit Farm and Hailes Abbey and public toilets next to the library in Winchcombe (GL54 5PW).
+Toilets: The only toilets along the route are for customers at Hayles Fruit Farm and Hailes Abbey.
+Then Winchcombe has public toilets in the Back Lane car park (GL54 5PW), costing 20p.

 Day 3: Winchcombe to Dowdeswell (11.8 miles/18km)